sdkbox-doc/en/docs/unity/socialshare/index.md

 <h5>Android Platform</h5>

-when build android, you need the fllow two modify
+when build android, you need the follow two modify

 - replace string `280194012150923` with your facebook app id in file `Assets/Plugins/Android/sdkbox_facebook_lib/AndroidManifest.xml`